gongyoyo/ctcloud-doc/README.md

-Copyright © 2018 - 2019 CTCloud All rights reserved
+:Copyright © 2018 - 2019 CTCloud All rights reserved: